WaniPrerana/OBSIP-Task2Java/README.md

-This is a Number Guessing Game Created By Mohit Patil
+This is a Number Guessing Game Created By Prerana Wani.